watson-developer-cloud/android-sdk/README.md

 ## Examples

-This SDK is built for use with the [java-sdk][java-sdk].
+This SDK is built for use with the [Watson Java SDK][java-sdk].

-The examples below are specific for Android as they use the Microphone and Speaker; for actual services refer to the [java-sdk][java-sdk].
-Be sure to use the provided example app as a model for your own Android app using Watson services.
+The examples below are specific for Android as they use the Microphone and Speaker; for actual services refer to the [Java SDK][java-sdk].
+You can use the provided example app as a model for your own Android app using Watson services.

 ### MicrophoneHelper